 You can use the funds to create one of three types of living communities.

-- Group Homes – is licensed by the state for occupancy by elderly persons and/or persons with disabilities.
+- Group Homes – are licensed by the state for occupancy by elderly persons and/or persons with disabilities.
 The home has bedrooms for residents with no more than dual occupancy.
 It also includes a living room, kitchen, dining area, bathroom and other community spaces.
 Group homes have a maximum of 12 people living in them, including employees who live there.

 - Independent Living Facilities – these are rental housing communities restricted to elderly individuals and younger people who have disabilities.